 The Loft Studio is charming in the eaves of the building with a 6th-floor view.
 It pairs an ergonomic workspace with the views of Geneva so you can look out at the view while working.
 A superbly appointed marble bathroom that is around the same size as the room (enormous!) has a large vanity, a European soaking tub, an oversized rain shower, and a private hammam.
 This room can also take 2 adults plus one crib which is useful if you travel with your baby.

 A decadent spa and an elegant swimming pool offer superb rooftop views across the lake, making this the perfect hotel place to relax.
 Loungers face the view and with so few hotels in Geneva offering pools, this pool is a great feature of this Four Seasons.
 It is worth mentioning that the Kempinski Geneva also has a fabulous pool although the rooms do not match the Four Seasons level of luxury.

 The Il Lago restaurant is a “must do,” whether you stay at this Four Seasons or not.
 It spills out a decked area that overlooks one of the prettiest streets in Geneva.
 The decking is protected by olive trees and flowers, candlelit and romantic, whilst still is undoubtedly in the heart of Geneva.

 Sounds of clip-clopping horse-drawn carriages mix with the farty exhausts of the occasional Ferrari (which all, by the way, seemed to be stopping by the Four Seasons), but somehow the protective olive trees and greenery simultaneously whisked to a romantic garden on a Tuscan hillside.
-Read more about the food in my full restaurant review of Il Lago At Four Seasons Geneva to find out how good it is.
+Read more about the food in our full restaurant review of Il Lago At Four Seasons Geneva to find out how good it is.

 In the winter you eat inside in the historic dining room which offers old European charm and the same incredible fine dining, but if you can visit in the summer as the alfresco experience is truly fantastic.